soilspectroscopy/ossl-imports/README.md

 ossl <- left_join(mir, soil, by = c("dataset.code_ascii_txt", "id.layer_uuid_txt"))
 ```

+**Note: some original dataset share common ids across the VisNIR and MIR
+range.
+Some ids, however, have only one range represented.
+OSSL is a
+tabular database keeping at least one spectral range.
+A filter must be
+run before using the separate tables to remove observations with missing
+spectra in the desired range.**

 ### Importing new datasets

 -   Define a dataset code following the format in [manual project